MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/enable-service-logon.md

 ![Monitoring action account logon types](./media/enable-service-logon/om2019-monitoring-action-account-logon-type.png)

-## Co-existence with SCOM 2016 agent
+## Co-existence with OM 2016 agent
 SCOM 2016 agent uses the **Interactive** logon type as default.
 As SCOM 2019 service accounts have both service logon as well as interactive logon privileges, SCOM 2019 management server can interoperate with SCOM 2016 agent.